badatusernames123/Clay-OpenGL/README.md

 This is an OpenGL renderer for the C UI layout library [Clay](https://github.com/nicbarker/clay).
 An intended use case for this renderer is game UIs, both debugging and in game.
 Because it is entirely c and c++ no multi-language programming is required (if the game is written in c++), allowing for easy modification of game variables through the UI.
-Images can be loaded from disk by the renderer, or they can be passed in as OpenGL texture IDs allowing the user to update the image every frame.
-Freetype is used for character bitmap creation and kerning, allowing the user to use any font they choose.

 Example UI generated using example.cpp:
 <p align="center">